ProfTCG/proftcg.github.io/_site/index.md

 ### The Solution

 Trading card games are very popular, and this neat twist involves the UH Manoa community and fosters a sense of belonging at the institution.
 It encourages students to make friends and bond with their classmates as well.
-During the semester, students can input courses to receive a trading card containing fun facts about their professor.
+Every 24 hours, students can open a card pack to receive a new trading card containing fun facts about their professor.
 Each trading card is unique to that semester and limited based on class size, thus encouraging students to collect trading cards of varying styles and rarity.
 Learning more about their research and projects may inspire students interested in conducting their own research and projects to come up with ideas and seek out potential mentors.

 Link to GitHub organization: [ProfTCG](https://github.com/proftcg)